Warren1001/ighe/README.md

 - For anything that is numerical, counting is done with runes.
 El Rune is 1.
 Eld Rune is 2. etc

 To add a socket to an item, use the numerical equivalent rune for the number of sockets you want on the item.
 If the recipe doesn't work, that item can't have that many sockets.
 Check the item level if you think it should.
-Item + El Rune = Item with 1 Socket
+- Item + El Rune = Item with 1 Socket
-Item + Eld Rune = Item with 2 Sockets
+- Item + Eld Rune = Item with 2 Sockets
-...etc
+- ...etc

 In the event you have an item whose item level is too low for sockets or a specific rarity:
-Item + Hel Rune = Item with item level = 99
+- Item + Hel Rune = Item with item level = 99

 To change the rarity of an item, use the associated perfect gem color.
 Since there isn't a gold gem (Unique) and Normal and Superior Items are both white:
-To change the item rarity to Normal: Item + Perfect Skull To change the item rarity to Superior: Item + Perfect Diamond To change the item rarity to Magic: Item + Perfect Sapphire ...etc
+- Item + Perfect Skull = Item with Normal Quality
+- Item + Perfect Diamond = Item with Superior Quality
+- Item + Perfect Sapphire = Item with Magic Quality
+- ...etc
-To change the item rarity to Unique: Item + Perfect Amethyst If you change an item quality to the same item quality it already has, this will effectively reroll the item.
+- Item + Perfect Amethyst = Item with Unique Quality

+If you change an item quality to the same item quality it already has, this will effectively reroll the item.

 To change the tier of an item, use a Perfect Ruby.
-Normal Item + Perfect Ruby -> Exceptional Item Exceptional Item + Perfect Ruby -> Elite Item
+Normal Item + Perfect Ruby = Exceptional Item Exceptional Item + Perfect Ruby = Elite Item
 There is no way to downgrade, D2R doesn't seem to support this.
 If you need to go down a tier, you'll have to acquire that manually (I use Gambling).

 To make an item ethereal:
-Item + Zod Rune = Ethereal Item
+- Item + Zod Rune = Ethereal Item

 Cubing a Tome of Town Portal by itself will open the Cow Portal for convenience.
 The original recipe still exists.

 To acquire skiller Grand Charms:
 The numerical order is based on the order of the skill tabs on the skill tree in-game.
 For example, Cold Spells is the first skill tab on the skill tree in-game for the Sorceress, so Cold Spells = 1.
 Lightning Spells = 2. etc
-Magic Grand Charm + numerical rune of the skill tree tab order = New Magic Grand Charm with Tab Skill.
+- Magic Grand Charm + numerical rune of the skill tree tab order = New Magic Grand Charm with Tab Skill.

+Examples:
-As a Sorceress: Magic Grand Charm + El Rune = New Magic Grand Charm with +1 to Cold Skills As an Amazon: Magic Grand Charm + El Rune = New Magic Grand Charm with +1 to Javelin and Spear Skills
+- As a Sorceress: Magic Grand Charm + El Rune = New Magic Grand Charm with +1 to Cold Skills
+- As an Amazon: Magic Grand Charm + El Rune = New Magic Grand Charm with +1 to Javelin and Spear Skills

 There is no way currently to easily roll crafted items.
 I plan to make the recipes refund the materials and allow you to use the crafted item to roll again, but I'm lazy.
 There is no way to acquire specific Rare items or any other Magic items besides blindly rerolling.
 Consider using an external hero editor for this.